MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/experiment.md

 Defines an experiment that can be downloaded in a bulk file.

 > [!NOTE]
-> Starting August 29, 2022, you’ll only be able to copy expanded text ads from the base campaign to the experiment campaign, but you’ll no longer be able to edit these expanded text ads.
-We strongly encourage you to upgrade to [responsive search ads](../guides/responsive-search-ads.md).
+> **Attention**: As of August 29, 2022, you can only copy expanded text ads from the base campaign to the experiment campaign, but you can no longer edit these expanded text ads. **Please create at least one responsive search ad in each ad group**.
+For more information, see [Best practices for upgrading expanded text ads to responsive search ads](https://help.ads.microsoft.com/#apex/ads/en/60037).

 With an experiment you split a campaign's budget and traffic, and then run an A/B test during a limited date range.